 Make sure you’re doctor has the appropriate credentials to perform this surgery

 Just because a doctor has a website and calls himself or herself a plastic surgeon, does not mean they are, in fact, a plastic surgeon.
 We cannot stress this enough – DO YOUR RESEARCH.
-Make sure that your doctor is board-certified by the ABPS (American Board of Plastic Surgery) which is the only board that can certify doctors in the full range of plastic and reconstructive procedures.
+When deciding on a plastic surgeon in Tampa make sure that your doctor is board-certified by the ABPS (American Board of Plastic Surgery).
+The only board that can certify doctors in the full range of plastic and reconstructive procedures.
 Board-certified surgeons have comprehensive education and experience that includes solid foundations in plastic surgery and an understanding of the body and all of its systems.

 Read through their credentials; read their reviews; and schedule a consultation beforehand.
 Come to your consultation prepared with any questions you may have and make sure your surgeon takes the time to answer them all.
 It is critical that you walk out of your surgeon’s office feeling not only comfortable, but informed.